macloo/python-adv-web-apps/docs/_build/html/_sources/flask_db2.rst.txt

 Before writing any queries, though, you need to create a **model** for each table in your database.
 The name of this model class will be used in your database queries.

 If your database has more than one table, you might need to `write SQL joins <https://docs.sqlalchemy.org/en/13/orm/query.html#sqlalchemy.orm.query.Query.join>`_ to get what you need.
-Joins are not covered here.
+Joins are not covered here. `Explicit linking of tables with a foreign key <https://docs.sqlalchemy.org/en/13/core/constraints.html?highlight=foreignkey#sqlalchemy.schema.ForeignKey>`_ also is not covered here.

 Values obtained from a database query are then passed to **a Flask template.** Using the Jinja template syntax in the template file’s code determines where the values appear in the HTML.
 That is covered in `Flask Templates <flask3.html>`_ and also in this chapter.